gmmowry/DBC-notes/lightning_talks/lightning_talk_rspec_mocks.md

  verify(fooMock, times(2)).bar();
  ```

- * What is the difference?
 * Why use a mock? when you want to handle state and behavior at the same time!

 Example time!
 Transfer class that handles transfers between two accounts, source and destination.
 Source and Destination are our Collaborators.